amartinsec/BadBird-C2/README.md

 *BadBird C2 is still in active development, but I didn't want to wait before releasing.
 I am working to improve stability as time permits.*

+It looks like the .exe implant is having stability issues.
+Af first, I thought it was rate limiting but the default implant.py is working as intended.
+If testing, It's recommended to run implant.py and pass it the management url from the C2 server.
+I'll look into this in the upcoming days.
 <br>

 ## Requirements